-ADVISORIES: Psychology 2 or 2H and English 1A or 1AH.
-This course examines sexual behaviors and values in society from a biological, psychological, social, cultural, historical and lifespan perspective.
+This course examines human sexuality from psychological, biological, sociocultural, and historical perspectives.
 The course will cover anatomy and physiology of sex, sex within relationships, alternative lifestyles, fertility management, contraception, sexual dysfunction, and social roles/attitudes.
 Issues such as destructive sexual behavior, rape and incest, paraphilia, and other sensitive subjects will be presented and discussed in an explicit and scientific manner.
+Students will be encouraged to become aware of their own sexual attitudes, values, and behaviors and to evaluate the consistency of their behaviors within their own moral frameworks.
+Current sex norms and various aspects of interpersonal and individual sexual adjustment will be explored.
 (A, CSU-GE, UC) (C-ID PSY 130)